 Is It Really That Bad to Use Plastic in the Microwave?

-If you really do a deep dive into the dangers of plastics in the kitchen, you probably would quit this bad habit cold turkey, but the truth is we’re all strapped for time and are just looking for a safe way to heat our leftovers in the microwave in less than two minutes.
+If you do a deep dive into the dangers of plastics in the kitchen, you would probably quit this bad habit cold turkey, but the truth is we’re all strapped for time and are just looking for a safe way to heat our leftovers in the microwave in less than two minutes.

 That’s why we rounded up some quick guidance on how to microwave safely in a plastic world.
-It should take you not much longer to read than it takes to zap … um … whatever those leftovers you’re eating are.

-What’s the problem with plastic, anyway?
+What’s the Problem with Plastic, Anyway?

 The two key culprits to dangerous plastics are the man-made chemicals Phthalates and Bisphenol A (BPA), which are often added to plastic to help it keep its shape and pliability.
 In high volume, these substances have been linked to several negative health outcomes including hormone disruptions, respiratory issues and cardiovascular diseases.
 Pregnant people and children may be at greater risk of harmful effects.
 While these studies are not directly related to microwaving plastics, Phthalates and Bisphenol A (BPA) are found in various types of food packaging, beauty products and other environmental exposure.
 In general, you may be able to reduce your exposure by steering clear of plastic with recycling codes 3 (phthalates) and 7 (bisphenols).